 Dr. Fedder arrived at the university in 1994 with a joint faculty appointment in the Department of Electrical and Computer Engineering and The Robotics Institute.
 He currently is the Howard M. Wilkoff Professor in ECE, professor in Robotics and has courtesy appointments in Mechanical Engineering and Biomedical Engineering.
-He previously served in administrative roles as Director of the Institute for Complex Engineered Systems (2006-2013) and as Associate Dean for Research in the College of Engineering (2013-2015).
+He previously served in administrative roles as Director of the Institute for Complex Engineered Systems (2006-2013, now known as the Engineering Research Accelerator), as Associate Dean for Research in the College of Engineering (2013-2015) and as Vice Provost for Research (2015-2017).
+As of April 2017, he has temporarily stepped down as VPR to serve as interim Chief Executive Officer for the Advanced Robotics for Manufacturing Institute.

 Dr. Fedder earned his B.S. and M.S. degrees in EECS(6.1) from MIT in 1982 and 1984, respectively.
 From 1984 to 1989, he worked at the Hewlett-Packard Company on circuit design and printed-circuit modeling.